 User Defined fields - Possible use for these fields.

 The Special Education pages are used to store information in Aeries pertaining to any special education program that a student may need or is currently participating in.
 These pages contain all fields that are required to be reported for CALPADS Special Education (i.e., CASEMIS) reporting.
-Districts can use the CASEMIS Import in Aeries to populate the Special Education data on a regular basis.
-The Aeries Web Version includes an extra tab in the Special Education page for the Active Test Settings to aide in updating the testing accommodations for the special ed students that will participate in the CAASPP, CAST, or CAA tests.,
+Districts can use the Special Ed Data Import Configuration page in Aeries to populate the Special Education data on a regular basis.
+The Aeries Web Version includes an extra tab in the Special Education page for the Active Test Settings to aid in updating the testing accommodations for the Special Ed students that will participate in the CAASPP, CAST, or CAA tests.,

 The General tab contains basic Special Education information.
 In view mode the information is displayed in a card format.

 Clicking on the Change button will open up the page into edit mode where every available field will be displayed.